bezata/Chatroom-DAPP/README.md

 ## Usage
-To use the DApp, you need to have a Celo account and some CELO tokens.
-You can buy CELO tokens from a cryptocurrency exchange or earn them through various Celo-based applications.
+To use the DApp, you need to have a Celo account and some CELO Alfajores tokens.
+You can take CELO tokens from a testnet faucet.

 Once you have CELO tokens, you can connect your Celo wallet to the DApp and pay the membership fee to become a member.
 After becoming a member, you can access the chatroom and start chatting with other members.